Programming note: CNN's Dr. Sanjay Gupta follows Denise Rampolla's progress on American Morning's "New You Resolution," Tuesdays, 6-10 a.m. ET.

 (CNN) -- Denise Rampolla is looking forward to finding ways to improve her family's health by participating in CNN's "New You Resolution."

 Rampolla's military family of six includes four children, ages 7 to 14.
-The 36-year-old puts in a number of hours of work in her Cheyenne, Wyoming, home before heading to her job, supporting military families through deployment and separation.
+She puts in a number of hours of work in her Cheyenne, Wyoming, home before heading to her job, supporting military families through deployment and separation.

 1. Keep a diary to figure out food pitfalls.